 - 2. What are the penalties for writing a bad check in Colorado?

-- 3. What are defenses to Colorado charges for writing a bad check?
+- 3. What are the best defenses to this charge?

 - 4. Related Offenses